-In exciting news, the film industry is set to be blessed with another female-led and directed film.
-Nicola Peltz, known for Transformers: Age of Extinction and Bates Motel, is set to write and co-direct alongside Bria Vinaite (The Florida Project) for new indie Drama, Lola James.
+In exciting news, the film industry is set to be blessed with a another female-led and directed film.
+Nicola Peltz, known for Transformers: Age of Extinction and Bates Motel is set to write and co-direct alongside Bria Vinaite (The Florida Project) for new indie Drama, Lola James.

 Lola James is currently in production in Los Angeles.

-The inception of Lola James follows a recent trend of female directors receiving widespread acclaim for telling gritty and realistic stories authentically.
-However, when it comes to awards season, these women have historically been snubbed in favor of their male counterparts.
-The Golden Globes is just one institution that has come under fire for habitually disregarding great cinema with women at the directorial helm, most notably Michaela Coel’s television series, I May Destroy You.
+The inception of Lola James follows a recent trend of female directors receiving widespread acclaim for telling gritty and realistic stories, authentically.
+However, when it comes to awards season, these women have historically been snubbed in favour of their male counterparts.
+The Golden Globes are just one institution that has come under fire for habitually disregarding great cinema with women at the directorial helm, most notably Michaela Coel’s television series, I May Destroy You.